Legrandin/pycryptodome/FuturePlans.rst

 Future releases will include:

-- Break-up blockalgo.py (and if possible block_template.c too)
-  in more manageable modules
-- Use cffi and fallback to ctypes
+- Use cffi and fallback to ctypes to speed up execution on pypy
 - Break-up test cases of ciphers and make them mode-specific
 - Refactor RSA/DSA code and make it compliant to FIPS 186-4
 - Add back support for MPIR on Windows
 - Move API documentation from epydoc to sphinx
+- Implement AES with bitslicing
 - Move old ciphers into a Museum submodule
-- Implement AES with bitslicing
 - Add algorithms:
     - ChaCha20
     - Poly1305